PhD CandidateOffice: CHCB 344

 BA in Geophysics and Chinese Language, University of California, Berkeley (2016)

-Active Tectonics, Continental Collisions, Orogenesis, Continuum Mechanics in Earth Science, Applications of Geodesy, and Earthquake Mechanics and Rupture Processes
+Active Tectonics, Continental Collisions, Orogenesis, Strength of Tectonic Plates, Continuum Mechanics in Earth Science, Applications of Geodesy, and Earthquake Mechanics and Rupture Processes

 Central Asia: My research in Central Asia focuses on understanding the kinematics and dynamics of collisional orogens, specifically the Pamir-Hindu Kush mountain ranges, and how the regional-scale tectonics relate to the possibility of subduction of continental lithosphere.
 By studying surface deformation and how it relates to processes at depth, I hope to investigate both regional earthquake hazards and the long-term stability of continental crust.